ADGEfficiency/energy-py-talk/PITCHME.md

 - the laziest taxi drivers need to recover their entire fixed + var costs through a few trips
 - flexibility solves the problem by letting people wait
 - responding to price (not signal from system operator)
+- need wholesale market

+---

+flexibility as an MDP (pic)

+also use to introduce the basic MDP framework (maximizing scalra reward etc, put in the MDP tuple too!)

+---

 ---?image=/assets/flex_env.png&size=auto 80%&color=#ffffff